HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 This is where many voice AI solutions diverge sharply.

-Tenzo approach
+Tenzo AI approach

-Tenzo emphasizes a debiasing layer, transparent scorecards, and auditable artifacts.
+Tenzo AI emphasizes a debiasing layer, transparent scorecards, and auditable artifacts.
 The practical outcome is that decisions are easier to review because the evidence is visible and consistent across candidates.

 What to validate: